Memory that belongs to your code— not your model

 What to Expect Next

-- •Handoff context: Supported clients can surface repo-local handoff context automatically; degraded mode falls back to the checked-in Continuity files
+- •Handoff context: Connected AI tools can surface repo-local handoff context automatically through Continuity's synthetic memory system; others fall back to repo-local files

 - •No manual re-explaining: Once the client is mounted, you can rely on Continuity to surface the relevant project context instead of pasting notes each time